serinamarie/PlanetData.Vision/README.md

 These tests simply check the [external APIs](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest) from which they request a response.

-## Deployment
+## Deployment to Heroku

-Create a new application on [Heroku](https://dashboard.heroku.com/apps).
-Next, deployment of this application to Heroku (as a new app) will involve creating a special type of git remote called a Heroku remote (a Heroku-hosted remote).
+Create a new app on [Heroku](https://dashboard.heroku.com/apps).
+Next, deployment of an application will require creating a special type of git remote called a Heroku remote (a Heroku-hosted remote).
 You can set this up in your remote repository on github by first logging in to heroku with

     heroku login

-then running
+Once you have logged in, type

     heroku git:remote -a whatever_you_named_your_app